Sun Dried Tomatoes Selection and Storage

 7. Garlic

-As you can probably tell, this is a very Italian-influenced ingredient list.
-Sun-dried tomatoes do originate from Italy, where the tomatoes would be laid on the ceramic roofs to dry.
-This also means, if you’re spicing your own sun-dried tomatoes, you can use a general Italian seasoning blend for a great quick flavoring.
+As you can probably tell, this is a very Italian-influenced ingredient list. dried tomatoes originate from Italy, where the tomatoes are laid on ceramic roofs to dry.
+This also means, that if you’re spicing your own dried tomatoes, you can use a general Italian seasoning blend for a great quick flavoring.

 Storage